SanmayChavan/Sales-Dashboard/README.md

-# PowerBI_Sales_Dashboard
+# Sales_Analysis_PowerBi
 Problem Statement-

-Owner of Madhav Store wants us to help them create a dashboard to track and analyze their online sales across India
+Owner of Store wants us to help them create a dashboard to track and analyze their online sales across India